Appearance

 Synthesise why genetic bottlenecks can threaten conservation of small populations:

-Critique teaching evolution as “survival of the strongest individual only”:
+Critique teaching natural selection as survival of the strongest individual only: